AxonIQ/reference-guide/part1/introduction.md

 Commercial Support
 ==================

 Axon Framework is open source and freely available for anyone to use.
-However, if you have very specific requirements, or just want to be assured of someone to be standby to help you in case of trouble, Trifork provides several commercial support services for Axon Framework.
+However, if you have specific requirements, or just want to be assured of someone to be standby to help you in case of trouble, Trifork provides several commercial support services for Axon Framework.
 These services include Training, Consultancy and Operational Support and are provided by the people that know Axon more than anyone else.

 For more information about Trifork and its services, visit [www.trifork.nl](http://www.trifork.nl).